10 Best Sites to Buy Instagram Followers (2026)

 You're pitching Creator Marketplace, Collabstr, or a talent agency

 Every brand-partnership platform we surveyed in 2026 runs a third-party audit (HypeAuditor, Modash, IG Audit) as part of creator onboarding.
-From our tests: about half the services in our top 10 pass those audits cleanly.
-The other half trigger yellow or red flags.
+In our assessment, only some of the services in our top 10 are likely to clear those audits cleanly; the rest carry a real risk of yellow or red flags.

 Your account is tracked by a marketing team